-An upper endoscopy, often referred to as endoscopy, EGD, or esophago-gastro-duodenoscopy, is a procedure that allows Dr Yoganathan to directly examine the upper part of the gastrointestinal (GI) tractstomach, and the duodenum (the first section of the small intestine).
+An upper endoscopy, often referred to as endoscopy, EGD, or esophagogastroduodenoscopy, is a procedure that allows Doctor Yoganathan to directly examine the upper part of the gastrointestinal (GI) tract-stomach, and the duodenum (the first section of the small intestine).

-Dr Yoganathan performs the procedure and has special training in using an endoscope to examine the upper GI system, looking for inflammation (redness, irritation), bleeding, ulcers, or tumors.
+Doctor Yoganathan performs the procedure and has special training in using an endoscope to examine the upper GI system, looking for inflammation (redness, irritation), bleeding, ulcers, stomach pain, or tumours.

-The procedure typically takes between 10 and 20 minutes to complete.
-The endoscopy is performed while you lie on your left side.
-Sometimes you will give a medication to numb the throat (either a gargle or a spray).
-A plastic mouth guard is placed between the teeth to prevent damage to the teeth and endoscope.
-The endoscope (also called a gastroscope) is a flexible tube that is about the size of a finger.
-The endoscope has a lens and a light source that allows the endoscopist to see the inner lining of the upper gastrointestinal (GI) tract, usually on a TV monitor.
+Endoscopy procedures typically take between 10 and 20 minutes to complete.
+The endoscopy is performed while you lie comfortably on your left side or back.
+Your doctor will usually give you medication to numb the throat (either a gargle or a spray) and a plastic mouth guard to put between the teeth to prevent damage to the teeth and endoscope.
+The endoscope (also called a gastroscope) is a long, flexible tube that is about the size of a finger.
+The endoscope has a lens at one part of the tube and a video camera at the other tip with a light source that allows the endoscopist to see the inner lining of the upper gastrointestinal (GI) tract, usually on a TV monitor.

-Most patients tolerate endoscopy very well and feel fine afterwards.
-Some fatigue is common after the examination, and you should plan to take it easy and relax the rest of the day.
+Most patients tolerate endoscopy very well and feel fine afterwards with no side effects to their health and have no more business with endoscopy treatments.
+Some patients experience fatigue which is common after the examination, and you should plan to take it easy and relax the rest of the day.

 We welcome new visitors.
 Simply enter your details below to request a time or call us on 1300 580 239.
 Be sure to bring a referral letter from your General Practitioner.